|Cream, white, brown, black, tan, pied, tricolor

 Health and Conditions ❤️

 Although the descendants of Poodles may be blessed with intelligence, they are unfortunately prone to many different health conditions.
-Since the Aussiedoodle is bred with an Australian Shepherd, it has a bigger gene pool and does not stand as much of a chance to inherit these adverse health issues.
+Since the Aussiedoodle is bred with an Australian Shepherd, it has a bigger gene pool and does not stand as much of a chance of inheriting these adverse health issues.

 The best thing to do to safeguard the health of your Aussiedoodle is to take it to the vet often, more than most other dogs may require.
 This way, you can catch anything serious, or even minor, quickly before it has the chance to wreak too much damage.